-To learn how to create style sheets, please visit our CSS tutorial.
+To learn more about CSS, please visit our CSS tutorial.

 Using an Internet Service Provider

-Renting a server from an Internet Service Provider (ISP) is a common option.
+Using an Internet Service Provider (ISP) is the most common option.

-ISPs often have powerful web servers that can be shared by several companies.
-You can also expect them to have an effective load balancing, and necessary backup servers.
+- Powerful Hardware - ISPs have powerful web servers that can be shared by several clients.
+You can also expect an effective load balancing and necessary backup servers

-ISPs are specialists on web hosting.
-Expect their servers to have more than 99% up time, the latest software patches, and the best virus protection.
+- Security and Stability - ISPs are specialists on web hosting.
+Expect more than 99% up time, the latest software patches, and the best virus protection

-Make sure your ISP supports the e-mail capabilities you need.
+- E-mail Capabilities - Make sure the ISP supports the e-mail capabilities you need

 W3Schools' Online Certification